Neeko-iko/JavierLauncher/README.md

 # FAQ
 > is Qter Javier available as a windows executable file?

-not at the moment. if you want to run it, you'll have to install QT (PySide6 is the package im using) on your local machine and run Javier.py from your terminal (or by double clicking, how fancy) i'll make a Windows~~, MacOS,~~ and Linux executable when it's capable of doing anything proper.
+not at the moment. if you want to run it, you'll have to install Qt5 (PySide2 is the package im using) on your local machine and run Javier.py from your terminal (or by double clicking, how fancy) i'll make a Windows~~, MacOS,~~ and Linux executable when it's capable of doing anything proper.

 > Why not just continue the old (GUI) build?